 CLASSIFICATION NO. 475

-Under direction, to perform varied professional accounting tasks; to prepare manual and computerized analytical, statistical and narrative accounting reports; and to do other work as required.
+Under general direction, to perform a wide-array of complex professional accounting, auditing and fiscal management duties; to design, modify, and evaluate financial records and systems; and to do other work as required.

 Duties may include but are not limited to the following: